Registration Dates, Policies and Procedures

 Providing Feedback: We are always seeking feedback on the registration experience.
 If you'd like to provide feedback on your registration experience, please complete this brief form.

 Please consult the information below for the appropriate resource before responding to this email.
-Check email for the messages you may have received about major declaration, restrictions, advising and registration and the Registration Tips and Tricks page for additional help.
+Check email for the messages you may have received about major declaration, restrictions, advising and registration and the Arches Navigation & Hints page for additional help.

 • Seek out your advisor.